RS Metrics’s Approach to Introducing Granular Asset Level Biodiversity Metrics to ESGSignals® Platform

 (iii) Estimate whether there are any World Heritage Sites near a company’s assets and how the company can better improve its processes to protect those areas.

-ESGSignals® uses over 100 data sources geospatial datasets and filters them through AssetTracker®.
-AssetTracker® is a proprietary global database that serves as the foundation of all RS Metrics products by allowing geospatial data to be mapped to corporate ownership.
-It provides asset-level geo-location information for the companies in MSCI ACWI Index and includes asset, asset type, corporate ownership, and address for about 5 million asset locations.
+ESGSignals® uses over 50+ data sources data sources geospatial datasets and filters them through AssetTracker.
+AssetTracker is a proprietary global database that serves as the foundation of all RS Metrics products by allowing geospatial data to be mapped to corporate ownership.
+It provides asset-level geo-location information for companies and includes asset, asset type, corporate ownership, and address for about 5 million asset locations.